 Apple denies consumers true choice

-Apple has also routinely rejected and delayed upgrades and enhancements to the Spotify app that we develop to improve functionality and our customers’ experience — and intentionally does so at business critical moments for us.
+Apple has also routinely rejected and delayed upgrades and enhancements to the Spotify app that we develop to improve functionality and our customers’ experience — and does so at business critical moments for us.
 Importantly, they put none of these roadblocks in front of their own music service.

 Apple imposes a discriminatory 30% tax

-To share the Spotify app with fans on iOS, we have two choices: 1) Use Apple’s payment system and be forced to pay their 30% fee, which Apple’s music service doesn’t have to pay, meaning we cannot be price competitive or 2) reject the tax and face what is essentially a gag order, limiting the ways we can communicate with our fans about amazing deals and promotions – never getting the opportunity to share things like our offer for three months of Premium for only 99 cents.
+To share the Spotify app with fans on iOS, we have two choices: 1) Use Apple’s payment system and be forced to pay their 30% fee, which Apple’s music service doesn’t have to pay, meaning we cannot be price competitive or 2) reject the tax and face what is essentially a gag order, limiting the ways we can communicate with our fans about amazing deals and promotions – such as the opportunity to share things like our offer for three months of Premium for only 99 cents.
 (In fact, if we don’t pay the tax, we can’t even say “Get Premium” or provide helpful hints on how/when/where you can upgrade.)
 Either option creates a poor experience for our customers, making it often impossible for them to get the audio content they want, the way they want it and with the ease they expect from a company like Spotify.

 Apple’s actions violate the law